Retire in Ukraine

 When we asked people living in Ukraine what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Ukraine can be quite rewarding.
 The country offers a unique cultural experience, with a rich history and vibrant cities.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The country is also well-connected, with good public transportation and a reliable internet connection.
 Expats and digital nomads can find a wide range of activities to enjoy, from exploring the countryside to visiting the many museums and galleries.
-The people are friendly and welcoming, making it easy to make friends and build a social network," commented one retiree living in Ukraine.
+The people are friendly and welcoming, making it easy to make friends and build a social network," explained one retiree living in Ukraine.

 What do I need to know before retiring in Ukraine?